The pre-engineering advisor is Dr. Michael Oudshoorn (email@example.com).

-It is important that you speak directly with the 3-2 Engineering advisor (Martin Dewitt – firstname.lastname@example.org) before beginning any 3-2 course of study.
+It is important that you speak directly with the 3-2 Engineering advisor (Michael Oudshoorn – firstname.lastname@example.org) before beginning any 3-2 course of study.

-The earliest you would be able to graduate and receive your degree from HPU would be at the end of your first year at the engineering school.
+The earliest you would be able to graduate and receive your degree from HPU (if you complete the four-year plan in its intended order) would be at the end of your first year at Virginia Tech, or another engineering school.
 In order to graduate from HPU, you must have earned a total of 128 credits.
-Typically, by the end of the 3rd year, pre-engineering students will have earned between 90 and 100 credits.
-Therefore, you will likely have to take a number of courses at the engineering school and transfer the credits back to HPU to obtain a total of 128 credits.
+Typically, by the end of the 3rd year at HPU, pre-engineering students will have earned between 90 and 100 credits.
+You will likely have to take a number of courses at Virginia Tech, or another engineering school, and transfer the credits back to HPU to obtain a total of 128 credits.

-No. You will have officially transferred to the engineering school and you will pay the tuition and fees charged by that institution.
+No. You will have officially transferred to an outside engineering school and you will pay the tuition and fees charged by that institution.

-One option would be to stay at HPU one more year and complete the four-year degree that you have been pursuing here.
-A second option would be to apply for transfer to an engineering school other than Virginia Tech or Vanderbilt.
+One option would be to remain at HPU an additional year and complete the four-year degree that you have been working toward.
+A second option would be to apply for transfer to an engineering school other than Virginia Tech.
 It still may be possible to obtain dual degrees if you attend another engineering school, although it may take longer to do so.

 Because of the large number of required courses that must be completed in three years, it is not possible to participate in a traditional study abroad program.
 However, it may be possible to participate in a Global Experience program.
 These are short term, faculty-led trips, many of which involve international travel.
 You can review these programs on the study abroad website.

 There are currently no active engineering clubs at HPU.
-However, students interested in computer or electrical engineering are encouraged to participate in MACS (Math, Actuarial, & Computer Science Club), students interested in mechanical, civil, or biomedical engineering are encouraged to participate in SPS (Society of Physics Students Club), and those interested in chemical engineering are encouraged to participate in ACS (American Chemical Society Club).
+Students interested in mechanical, civil, or biomedical engineering are encouraged to participate in SPS (Society of Physics Students Club), and those interested in chemical engineering are encouraged to participate in ACS (American Chemical Society Club).